 Every year at the Easter Vigil celebration, we welcome new members into the Catholic Church through the Rite of Christian Initiation of Adults (RCIA).
 The Easter celebration provides the perfect backdrop for candidates to be initiated into the Church by receiving the Sacraments among the assembly.

 We extend to you this invitation to be received into full communion into the Catholic Church.
-For many people who have and who continue to participate with us, RCIA at St. Francis has been a positive and grace-filling experience toward a life of ongoing conversion.
+For many people who have and who continue to participate with us, RCIA at St. Francis has been a positive and grace-filling experience toward a life of ongoing conversion and discipleship.

 The process is open to those who have never been baptized, have been baptized in another Christian faith, have been baptized Catholic but have not completed full initiation into the Church through Confirmation and/or the Eucharist, and those who would like to explore Roman Catholicism but make no commitment at this time.

-RCIA is not a program or a class in Catholicism, but rather a process of discerning and ritualizing stages of gradual conversion that takes place within the community of the faithful.
+RCIA is not a program or a class in Catholic catechism, but rather a process of discerning and ritualizing stages of gradual conversion that takes place within the community of the faithful.
 The process is about a relationship over time with both God and the Catholic community and it has no time frame.
-Although we organize our faith formation activities around a timeline, conversion occurs in God’s time, not ours.
+Although we organize our faith formation activities around a calendar, conversion occurs in God’s time, not ours.